 Separate symbols exist for all Vowels, which are pronounced independently either at the beginning or after a vowel sound.
 To indicate a Vowel sound other than the implicit one, a Vowel sign (Matra) is attached to the consonant.
-Since the consonant has a built in 'a', there are equivalent Matras for all vowels excepting the a (VOWEL LETTER A).
+Since the consonant has a built in 'a', there are equivalent Matras for all vowels excepting the A.

-The correlation is shown:
+The correlation is shown as under: